bernardjason/aws-fargate/README.md

 See how to restrict cluster visibility. https://docs.aws.amazon.com/eks/latest/userguide/cluster-endpoint.html

-Note as API GW as VPC link restrict to private the API and thus S3 website will still work
+Note as API GW has VPC link restrict K8S cluster access to private the APIGW and thus S3 website will still work